This post was most recently updated on October 8th, 2018

 The act provided for the creation of separate public schools for Filipino boys and girls and the teaching of free compulsory education, a first for any European colony.
 Surprisingly, the girls were taught not only “domestic” lessons but also subjects such as Spanish and French languages and the sciences.
 Manuel Quezon, himself a product of the Spanish public school system, attested to the existence and excellence of Spanish education long before the Americans came.

-Unfortunately, American propaganda against the Spanish, coupled with the fact that local friars tried to subvert the system, made for a very negative impression towards the Spanish educational system.
+Unfortunately, American propaganda against the Spanish, coupled with the fact that local friars tried to subvert the system, made for a very negative impression of the Spanish educational system.

 9. Jose Rizal Disliked The Chinese.